List of My Hero Academia characters: Shiketsu High School

 A first-year student whose Quirk Whirlwind (旋風, Senpū) allows him to control the wind.
 He was the top-recommended student for U.A.
 High School but he withdrew his application.
 Inasa is a hyperactive and enthusiastic young man who expresses himself with vigor.
 He is loud and can come off as obnoxious, but he is oddly polite and speaks very formally most of the time.
 Inasa claims that there is almost nothing that he dislikes, and growing up as a kid he enjoyed everything, even bugs.
 He has a habit of approaching strangers to try and make friends with them.
-Sometimes, he becomes so excited that he will start talking emphatically about being passionate, and the person or people he's talking to tends to get confused.
+Sometimes, he becomes so excited that he will start talking emphatically about being passionate, and the person or people he is talking to tends to get confused.
 He developed a rivalry with Todoroki, at first, which arose from a moment in his childhood where Endeavor denied him an autograph.
 However, he is shown to have apologized to Shoto after the Provisional Hero License Exam, despite admitting that he still hated him.
 Inasa was truly sincere, showing that his hatred of Shoto had at least diminished.
 In the Remedial Course Arc, the relationship between the two appears to have improved quite a bit, although their differing personalities and tastes still clash every so often.